adarnimrod/resume/resume.rst

 Job expectations
 ----------------

-Looking for a senior DevOps position.
-Preferably remote (working from GMT+2) or anywhere near a train station between Haifa and Tel-aviv.
+Looking for a senior DevOps position, working remotely from Israel.